MrMugiwara/AutoRDPwn/README.md

 -------------------------------------------------------------------------------------------------------------
 # English description

-**AutoRDPwn** is a script created in Powershell and designed to automate the **Shadow** attack on Microsoft Windows computers.
-This vulnerability allows a remote attacker to view his victim's desktop without his consent, and even control it on request.
-For its correct operation, it is necessary to comply with the requirements described in the user guide.
+**AutoRDPwn** is a post-exploitation framework created in Powershell, designed primarily to automate the **Shadow** attack on Microsoft Windows computers.
+This vulnerability (listed as a feature by Microsoft) allows a remote attacker to view his victim's desktop without his consent, and even control it on demand, using tools native to the operating system itself.

+Thanks to the additional modules, it is possible to obtain a remote shell through Netcat, dump system hashes with Mimikatz, load a remote keylogger and much more.
+All this, Through a completely intuitive menu in seven different languages.

+Additionally, it is possible to use it in a reverse shell through a series of parameters that are described in the usage section.

 # Requirements